Fiat Chrysler calls GM’s bribery allegations ‘preposterous’

 In its response, Fiat Chrysler said GM has to know that the prospect of getting the judge to overturn the dismissal is slim to none.
 “So this motion is apparently a vehicle to make more defamatory and baseless accusations about a competitor that is winning in the marketplace.”

 FCA denied allegations by GM that FCA paid two “moles” to infiltrate GM and send inside information.
-The company also denied that foreign bank accounts were used.
+The company also denied that foreign bank accounts were involved.
 “That GM has extended its attacks to individual FCA officers and employees, making wild allegations against them without a shred of factual support, is despicable,” FCA lawyers wrote.

+GM’s claims are based on the alleged existence of foreign bank accounts, which are legal, Fiat Chrysler wrote.
+“There is not one well-pled allegation in the proposed amended complaint (by GM) that these foreign bank accounts were used to pay bribes or facilitate any other illegal conduct,” FCA’s response said.

 GM contends that bribes were paid to former United Auto Workers Presidents Dennis Williams and Ron Gettelfinger, as well as Vice President Joe Ashton.
 It also alleges money was paid to GM employees including Al Iacobelli, a former FCA labor negotiator who was hired and later released by GM.